1,000+ Opportunities

 gov * Freedom of Information Act * Fraud and identity theft Receive information about upcoming SBA events, news alerts, and program updates. * indicates a required field **U.S. Small Business Administration**

-Based on current listing details, eligibility includes: Small businesses, small agricultural cooperatives, nurseries, private nonprofits (including faith-based), and small aquaculture enterprises in Hawaii, Honolulu, Kalawao, Kauai, and Maui counties with financial losses from the declared drought.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses, small agricultural cooperatives, nurseries, private nonprofits (including faith-based), and small aquaculture enterprises in Hawaii, Honolulu, Kalawao, Kauai, and Maui counties with financial losses from the declared drought.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 10, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Economic Injury Disaster Loan (EIDL) program - Hawaii Drought are due December 10, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.